Malpighiales: Taxonomy

 In the APG III system, 35 families were recognized.
 Medusagynaceae, Quiinaceae, Peraceae, Malesherbiaceae, Turneraceae, Samydaceae, and Scyphostegiaceae were consolidated into other families.
 The largest family, by far, is the Euphorbiaceae, with about 7500 species in about 300 genera.
 Changes made in the Angiosperm Phylogeny Group (APG) classification of 2016 (APG IV) were the inclusion of Irvingiaceae, Peraceae, Euphorbiaceae and Ixonanthaceae, together with the transfer of the COM clade from the fabids (rosid I) to the malvids (rosid II).

 Phylogeny

 The phylogenetic tree shown below is from Xi et al. (2012).
 The study presented a more resolved phylogenetic tree than previous studies through the use of data from a large number of genes.
 They included analyses of 82 plastid genes from 58 species (ignoring the problematic Rafflesiaceae), using partitions identified a posteriori by applying a Bayesian mixture model.
 Xi et al. identified 12 additional clades and three major, basal clades.

-2009 (Older)

-The older phylogenetic tree shown below is from Wurdack and Davis (2009).
-The DNA sequences of 13 genes, 42 families were placed into 16 groups, ranging in size from one to 10 families.
-The relationships among these 16 groups were poorly resolved.
-The statistical support for each branch is 100% bootstrap percentage and 100% posterior probability, except where labeled, with bootstrap percentage followed by posterior probability.